 |Adjusted Cohort Completion Rates for a Single Cohort of Students Assigned to Cohort Year X

 |Start of 9th Grade

 |Spring/Summer of Calendar Year X

 |Students assigned to cohort year X.

 Counting Completers.
-Students in the adjusted cohort who, as of the end of the high school completion timeframe, had earned any high school completion credential in WI public schools are counted as completers for the school year at the end of that timeframe.
-Credentials earned at the end of the timeframe, before the end of the timeframe (including earlier school years), or during the summer session immediately following the school term at the end of the timeframe are counted as being earned during the timeframe for the accountable school/district where the credential was earned.
+Students in the adjusted cohort who, as of the end of the high school completion time frame, had earned any high school completion credential in WI public schools are counted as completers for the school year at the end of that time frame.
+Credentials earned at the end of the time frame, before the end of the time frame (including earlier school years), or during the summer session immediately following the school term at the end of the time frame are counted as being earned during the time frame for the accountable school/district where the credential was earned.
 For students with multiple credentials, the later credential is counted only if it was a higher credential than previously earned.
 Students who earned regular diplomas are counted as graduates.
-For more information about credentials, see Submitting and Publicly Reporting Data about High School Completion Credentials.
+For more information about credentials, see the Credential Type page.

 For each student, group identification for disaggregated reporting and accountable district/school come from the record used to count the student as a completer/non-completer.

 "The total number of students expected to complete high school" in school year X is the denominator used to calculate all legacy rates for school year X. That total is the sum of completers, students who reached the maximum age, and cohort dropouts.
 The numerator is the count of students who earned the specific completion credential or who are included in the specific non-completion category of interest.